 The fitness, fun and learning to be healthy does not stop once the bell rings.
 The afterschool Fitness Kids program offers a variety of activities designed to keep the girls active, and reinforce the healthy living lessons taught in the physical education and health classes.
 Activities vary and can include yoga, line-dancing, cooking, fitness & jump rope skills as well as fun nutrition activities.

 All programs are led by Mrs. Janine Musto, Lower School Physical Education and Health teacher (Pre-K - 5).
 The girls will stretch, jump, and dance their way to keeping their bodies healthy and active.
 Healthy habits start young and can last a lifetime.

 The classes include a healthy and nutritious snack, providing the girls with the energy needed after school and getting them ready to exercise and have fun.

 Registration is required and space is limited.
-The times and days may vary: specific information will be sent home through backpack mail and will be posted on the school website.
+The times and days may vary with specific information sent home through backpack mail.

 Girls on the Run®